paigerodeghero/CPSC8750/publicWebsite.md

 Great, we have added the "start" command.
 From now on, instead of manually typing `node src/server.js` we can run `npm start` when we wish to run the server locally.

 Now fly.io has enough information to engage with their system.
-Run the `flyctl launch` command, and choose your `clemson-clemsonUsername` organization (do not use `personal`, as that will not be published publicly).
+Run the `flyctl launch` command, and choose the name `clemson-clemsonUsername`.

 Choose any region to host your code, they all work, but the closer the region is to you, the faster it will load your webpage.